Social media originally provided a useful path for communicating in an emergency. But with such things as fake...

 Assuming you have a BC/DR program in place, hopefully, you also have a policy describing what the program will do.
 When identifying threats to the organization, are social media events included?
 If not, be sure to address them the next time a risk assessment is performed.
 When conducting a business impact analysis, remember to include social media threats as part of the analysis.

 The benefits of social media are well-known, as are the risks.
 In addition to the communications value of social media in an emergency, organizations must increasingly consider potential security breaches and reputational damage via social media.
-BC/DR professionals must include social media in their efforts to ensure that their organization's business resilience and reputation are assured.
+BC/DR professionals must include social media and business resilience in their efforts to ensure that their organization's business continuity and reputation are assured.